FLongWang/SumtraPDF-modified/README.md

 I just remove 'if (currentThemeIndex == 0)' in file Theme.cpp, since users can customize all colors both in LightTheme and DarkTheme, and the overall colors of sumatrapdf in user interface look very consistent and beautiful.

+HOW TO: just replace the original sumatrapdf.exe with the one.
 Please read https://github.com/sumatrapdfreader.